stardazed/sd-zlib/README.md

 for you to act upon in whatever manner is suitable.
 Use the `success` field for most use cases.

+You cannot reuse an `Inflater` instance, to decompress another source, create a new `Inflater` instance.

 Compression
 -----------
 In most cases, just call `deflate` on some data and you're done.